facebookresearch/TreeNLG/README.md

 ```

 ## Data
-Our dataset contains ~31K examples of complex natural language responses in the **weather** domain and ~51k in **E2E** challenge.
-Each response was collected by providing annotators with a *user query*, a *compositional meaning representation* (with discourse relations and dialog acts), and a *context*.
+Our dataset contains ~31K examples of complex natural language responses in the **weather** domain, and ~51k examples from the **[E2E challenge](https://github.com/tuetschek/e2e-dataset)**, both for English.
+Each response was collected by providing annotators, who are native English speakers, with a *user query*, a *compositional meaning representation* (with discourse relations and dialog acts), and a *context*.
 Currently *context* is not provided yet but we will release soon.
 All of these are made available in our dataset.
 See our linked paper for more details.

 #### We are currently preparing code for release, and plan to add it to this repository as soon as possible.
 Stay tuned for updates!